-It’s usually the master branch that is tagged:
+It’s usually the main branch that is tagged:

 Get a compare link from github to compare this tag to the last tag.
-Add that compare link to the etherpad so that people can clearly see what is pushing.
+Add that compare link to the push doc so that people can clearly see what is pushing.

-If tagging the master branch can’t be done (some feature is already on master, but not ready for production), then the commits that need to be released should be cherry-picked
+If tagging the main branch can’t be done (some feature is already on main, but not ready for production), then the commits that need to be released should be cherry-picked

 If you’re adding cherry-picks to a tag that already exists, it makes sense to create a new tag rather than overwrite the old one.
 The reason for this is that re-using a tag makes it less easy to see the process that was involved in arriving at that tag.
 Also, it’s entirely possible to make a mistake by using an old tag that exists locally rather than the newer version on the remote when tags are re-used.